 the symposium.
 (The symposium had the title „Film/Denken

 This book, when in my hands the first time, would, I presumed, enclose a more detailed analysis of Deleuze’s approach as outlined in Nagl’s (Ansätze zu einer (noch ausstehenden) Philosophie des Films: Benjamin, Cavell, Deleuze, see above) beyond a mere connection to Cavell (the post-traditional „time image“).
 Therefore I was particularly disappointed that Deleuze’s Cinema 1 + Cinema 2 did not arouse any attention in Slavoj Zizek („Film as the continuation with other means - the case of Gilles Deleuze“, pp.13-30).
-(There may be some more passages pertinent to the philosophy of film in the book on Lacan and Deleuze that Zizek wrote at the time when he gave the paper (now published as: Organs Without Bodies: On Deleuze and Consequences, London: Verso 2003; German: Körperlose Organe.
+(There may be some more passages pertinent to the philosophy of film in the book on Lacan and Deleuze that Zizek wrote at the time when he gave the Vienna paper, now published as: Organs Without Bodies: On Deleuze and Consequences, London: Verso 2003; German: Körperlose Organe.
 Bausteine für eine Begegnung zwischen Deleuze und Lacan, Frankfurst am Main: Suhrkamp 2005).
 There are two minor exceptions, two sentence-long remarks concerning the new of new realism and the bodiless organ as found in the Time-Image (where in Cinema 2?).
 Zizek is brilliant in using movies for his theory but leaves us puzzled over the question what kind of film theory or philosophy of film he advocates.
 It is obvious that Deleuze is his point of reference.
 But instead of developing a clear stance on Deleuze’s two volume book on cinema he rather copes with Deleuze’s „excess in the emergence of the New“ (15) realism as an Event whereby cause itself is the excess and cannot be reduced to the historical circumstances, moreover turns out, for Zizek, as the „meta-cause of the very excess of the effect over its corporeal causes“ (16).
-Here, at last, enters the picture Lacan who always already has lent ist basic outlines.
+Here, at last, Lacan enters the picture who always already lends his basic outlines.
 As for instance Hitchcock’s shock maneuvres show, the real is phantasmatic and becomes virtual by means of a misperception.
 Zizek endlessly gives examples with referring to „Hannibal“, Leone, Haneke/Jelinek, Kubrick, Fincher, to composers like Wagner and Monteverdi and writers like the Grimms, Brecht, Shakespeare or Diderot.
 He does not shy at analyzing the „talking vagina“ and graphically making a case of „bodiless“ organs in porno movies.
-His thesis gets some evidence: As already the psychoanalysis of dreams has shown the virtual is the place of the actual only within the oedipal matrix of the masochist logic of sense and the schizoist logic of becoming.
-Here the symbolic castration or negation of the phallus that characterizes a sort of organless body corresponds to Deleuzian bodiless organs, to be found as an „extracted organ without body also in the Time-Image <where?>, in the guise of the GAZE itself, as such an autonomous organ no longer attached to a body.“25
+His thesis receives some evidence: As already the psychoanalysis of dreams has shown, the virtual is the place of the actual only within the oedipal matrix of the masochist logic of sense and the schizoist logic of becoming.
+Here the symbolic castration or negation of the phallus which characterizes a sort of organless body corresponds to Deleuzian bodiless organs, to be found as „an extracted OwB <organ without body> ... in the Time-Image <where?>, in the guise of the GAZE itself as such an autonomous organ no longer <is?> attached to a body.“ (25)

 Any reader of this book will further notice that Deleuze remains implicit in several ways with other contributors.
 Birgit Recki insists on the cinematic significance of Nietzsche’s Apollonian to a degree that it is hard to imagine that this insistence has not been at least a bit informed by what Deleuze wrote in section 2 of chapter 9 in Cinema 2 about the „visual image“ (!) as of Apollonian origin and mediated by drama whereas the ‘immediate’ musical Dionysian image is nearer to will than movement and yet unable to occupy the center of total work - Deleuze opts for music as a grain of dust in the eye and, with Eisler, against Eisenstein’s common movement of the visual and the acoustic (Adorno/Eisler, Komposition für den Film).
 Compare Recki’s interest in the Frankfurt School in: Am Anfang ist das Licht.
 Elemente einer Ästhetik des Kinos, in: Ludwig Nagl (Hg.), Filmästhetik, = Wiener Reihe.
 Themen der Philosophie 10, Wien/Berlin: Oldenbourg/Akademie-Verlag, 35-60).
 David Rodowick’s reflections so easily seem to manage without reference to his book of 1997 (Gilles Deleuze’s Time Machine) that we may suspect a closer interpretative reading of his contribution - which I am unable to give here - yielded interesting underpinnings hidden here, except the allusion by means of the Dionysian (see below).
 And although Raymond Bellour („Wie man mit Daniel Stern das Kino besser fühlen/denken kann“, pp.213-235) does not admit it he impossibly can have been independent of Deleuze in working out his stance on the hypnotic the way he suggests (Cinema 2, end of fourth chapter) - despite the fact that he explicitly has got to do with philosophy next to nothing.